Reconstruction of the old route in Hanke Canal

 The Škocjan Caves are definitely among the largest famous Slovenian sights, with surprisingly enormous dimensions of collapses and the underground canyon, the display of mighty nature and the diversity of the river Reka.
 Which, with its power, carved kilometers of passages, all the way to the spring of Timavo on the Italian side.
 Its flow is largely unknown, and it can be reached only in a few deep abysses, with depths of about 320 meters.

 From the entrance to the Dol Globočak, the tourist trail runs through the dry halls towards the entrance to cave Šumeča jama, which represents the beginning of the largest underground canyon in the world.
-The view of the huge hall visitor remembers for a lifetime, and even biggest impression is made by the bridge Cerkvenikov most, which stretches over the narrowest part of the canyon.
+The view of the huge hall visitor remembers for a lifetime, and even the biggest impression is made by the bridge Cerkvenikov most, which stretches over the narrowest part of the canyon.
 From here, the tourist route turns towards the exit, while only a narrow, rocky path runs into the Hanke Channel, high above the river Reka.
-Path was made under unimaginable conditions, cave workers at the end of the 19th century, chiseled it with their own hands, equipped with wedges, protecting wires or fences, and placed wooden galleries and bridges.
-With this they created a unique technical monument.
+The path was made under unimaginable conditions, cave workers at the end of the 19th century, chiseled it with their own hands, equipped with wedges, protecting wires or fences, and placed wooden galleries and bridges.
+With this, they created a unique technical monument.

 The path is flooded only when water levels are extremely high, but despite this, it has been considerably worn out by the tooth of time.
 Many protective fences were damaged or even gone in certain sections, numerous carriers rusted and bridges were damaged.
 For this reason, the Škocjan Caves Administration decided to renew the route and wanted to maintain the same appearance of the existing elements, made from the same materials.
 It was also necessary to discover the process of making the path again.